 The Sam Otto South drilling was based on prospecting and channel sampling results from 2017 which demonstrated an extension to the strike length of the Sam Otto zone over a distance of five kilometres.
-The widest channel sample assayed 0.80 g/t Au over 17.50 metres, including 11.0 metres with 1.09 g/t Au.
-Importantly, this channel ended in 3.40 metres of mineralization containing 1.31 g/t Au at the edge of the outcrop.
-Other results originated from a channel sample 350 metres to the south with 0.97 g/t Au over 2.7 metres, including 2.00 metres with 0.81 g/t Au.
+The widest channel sample assayed 0.80 g/t Au over 17.5 metres, including 11.0 metres with 1.09 g/t Au.
+Importantly, this channel ended in 3.4 metres of mineralization containing 1.31 g/t Au at the edge of the outcrop.
+Other results originated from a channel sample 350 metres to the south with 0.97 g/t Au over 2.7 metres, including 2.0 metres with 0.81 g/t Au.
 Both ends of this channel were truncated by the edge of the outcrop while still returning assays of one gram per tonne.
 In total, the separate channel segment widths with significant assay values extend over 100 metres across strike, which were comparable to the width and grade of the Sam Otto Main zone.

 Drilling was also completed on the Sam Otto West zone, another lode style shear and vein deposit near the Sam Otto Main zone.
-This drilling included 5 holes totaling 2,081 metres that tested the strike and depth potential down to 250 metres vertical.
-All holes hit gold mineralized structure with best results of 3.00 g/t Au over 2.69 metres in hole TSO18-038, 1.06 g/t Au over 4.00 metres in hole TSO18-041, and 1.32 g/t Au over 2.70 metres in hole TSO18-036.
-All holes included intersections of 2.0 to 5.6 metres of 0.71 to 0.81 g/t Au.
-The continuous presence of the gold mineralized structures that now extend over more than a kilometre of strike and 250 meters of depth.
+This drilling included five holes totaling 2081 metres that tested the strike and depth potential down to 250 metres vertical.
+All holes hit gold mineralized structure with best results of 3.00 g/t Au over 2.69 metres in hole TSO18-038, 1.06 g/t Au over 4.0 metres in hole TSO18-041, and 1.32 g/t Au over 2.7 metres in hole TSO18-036.
+The continuous presence of the gold-mineralized structures now extends over more than one kilometre of strike length and 250 metres depth.

 The Crestaurum Zone drilling was designed to test the main mineralized shear/quartz vein system to 300 metres depth.
-Previous drilling had outlined discrete high-grade shoots to vertical depths of 100 - 150 metres.
+Previous drilling had outlined discrete high-grade shoots to vertical depths of 100-150 metres.
 The four holes totaling 1170 metre intersected the high-grade shoots to depths of 300 vertical metres.
 The most significant intersections were: